Creating an App Runner service - AWS App Runner

 Creating a service from code using the App Runner API or AWS CLI

 To create a service using the App Runner API or AWS CLI, call the CreateService API action.
 For more information and an example, see CreateService.
-If this is the first time that you're creating a service using a specific GitHub organization or account, start by calling CreateConnection.
-This establishes a connection between App Runner and the GitHub organization or account.
+If this is the first time that you're creating a service using a specific organization or account for a source code repository (GitHub or Bitbucket), start by calling CreateConnection.
+This establishes a connection between App Runner and the repository provider's organization or account.
 For more information about App Runner connections, see Managing App Runner connections.

 If the call returns a successful response with a Service object showing "Status": "CREATING", your service starts to create.